martinholecekmax/DeepSearch/README.md

 In order to use DeepSearch from the command line, you need to install the DeepSearch CLI from GitHub explained in the [Installation from GitHub Repository](#installation-from-github-repository) section.

-The another option for using DeepSearch is to use the DeepSearch CLI.
+Another option for using DeepSearch is to use the DeepSearch CLI.
 The DeepSearch CLI allows you to use DeepSearch from the command line without writing any code.

 Running the DeepSearch CLI will build the index and search for similar images.
-The similar images will then be saved in a directory which can be specified using the `--output` option or will be saved in the `output` by default.
+Similar images will then be saved in a directory which can be specified using the `--output` option or will be saved in the `output` by default.
 The output directory will be created if it doesn't exist.

 There are several options you can pass to the DeepSearch CLI.
 The options are as follows:

 - `--folder`: The path to the folder containing the images to index.
 This option is required.
-- `--output`: The path to the output directory where the similar images will be saved.
+- `--output`: The path to the output directory where similar images will be saved.
 The default value is `output`.
 - `--image`: The path to the query image.
 This option is required.
 - `--num-results`: The number of similar images to return.
 The default value is 10.
 - `--metric`: The distance metric to use in the Annoy index.
 The default value is `angular`.